jconorgrogan/Rotational-Numbers/README.md

 ## 1. Introduction

-Rotational Number Theory (RNT) is an attempt to find a novel way to visualize mathmatics (And a real way to find prime factors!)

-In RNT, the entire set of natural numbers is compactified onto a circle, analogous to the one-point compactification of the real line.
+In this visualization, entire set of natural numbers is compactified onto a circle, analogous to the one-point compactification of the real line.
 This forms a topological space homeomorphic to a circle, with infinity represented as a single point.
 Each natural number `n` is depicted by `n` equidistant nodes on a unit circle.

 ![image](https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/d94798c6-aa7c-4ece-84b2-6a17fab5192b)